outdreamer/build-a-cure-1/docs/tasks/ideas.md

         which could position the collar feature as an output of:
           - being a dog (its easier to get collars on them)
           - external interactions/agents (like culture, education, & DNA are sources/expressors of agency that can appear to cause similar output or chosen features)

+        and therefore not causative of the dog type (instead associated with the domesticated animal type)

       - identify that any domestic animal exhibiting any aggressiveness at all would also have a collar, so its not a type indicator
         (concept trajectory: animal.domestic + animal.aggressive = animal.has['collar'])